top of page

 Protection Psalms: With 11 Psalms in this collection, you could work one Psalm daily for 11 days to create a powerful protective shield.

-Prosperity Psalms: This seven-day process is perfect for attracting abundance and financial growth.
+Prosperity Psalms: This seven-day process is excellent for attracting abundance and financial growth.

 Restitution Psalms: This shorter collection consists of three Psalms—32, 51, and 85—that can be worked over three days to restore balance and harmony.

-You can adapt these collections to your needs.
-The Contractual Psalms, for instance, can be used for any intention, regardless of the category.
-They are versatile and practical for almost any goal.
-The Purification Psalms, on the other hand, are excellent for significant life changes or when you feel the need for a fresh start.
+These collections can be adapted to suit your needs.
+The Contractual Psalms, for instance, serve any intention, regardless of category, making them versatile tools for almost any goal.
+The Purification Psalms are ideal for significant changes or when individuals seek a fresh start.

-Working with Psalm collections offers a structured yet flexible approach to your magical practice.
-Whether you’re seeking healing, protection, prosperity, or gratitude, these texts provide a pathway for transformation.
-You can bring about meaningful changes in your life through consistent practice and reflection.
+By working with Psalm collections, you benefit from a structured yet flexible approach to your magical practice.
+Whether seeking healing, protection, prosperity, or gratitude, these texts provide a pathway for transformation.
+You can effect meaningful changes in your life through consistent practice and reflection.

 The Psalms Are For All